 Mission and Goals

-In 2016, Robyne Walker Murphy, James Horton, Lara Davis, and Rodney Camarce formed the ALAANA Network to center the needs and opportunities of artists and administrators of color within the community arts education field.
+In 2016 Robyne Walker Murphy started the ALAANA Network with the support of James C. Horton, and with Lara Davis and Rodney Camarce as its first co-Ambassadors, to center the needs and opportunities of artists and administrators of color within the community arts education field.

 Now rebranded as ARE (Artists for Racial Equity) Network, participants are cultivating a more collective path forward with a new name that reflects both an inclusive and action-oriented approach.

 ARE Network seeks to raise the profile of work being led by people of color in the arts, increase our access to sustained resources, and invest in the growth and leadership of people of color in community arts education.

 In service of this mission, the ARE Network:

 - Provides a platform for dialog and learning rooted in relationships and cultural knowledge

 - Hosts events to foster intercultural leadership and build solidarity across our communities